personafm/first-contribution/README.md

 Soon I'll be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.

+## What's Next?
-## Congrats!
+Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

+Now you are ready to find open-source projects to contribute to!
+A great starting point is persona.fm itself!
+You can get started [here](https://github.com/personafm)

-This tutorial was adapted from https://github.com/firstcontributions/first-contributions, and shares the same open source license.
+*This tutorial was adapted from https://github.com/firstcontributions/first-contributions, and shares the same open source license.*